ABQFilmTour/abqfilmtour.github.io/README.md

 [**Rebecca Farish**](https://github.com/rebfarish)
 Frontend developer, mathematics consultant, responsible for oauth2 authentication framework, device permissions, device location, user accessibility, and layout design, worked on controllers and repositories in backend.

+### Test accounts
+The minimum required Android API is 21.
+It has been successfully tested on emulators and phones running API 26, 27 and 28.
+*API 22*
+*Accessibility*
+The app is primarily for English users but has Spanish support.
+It will only run in portrait orientation.

 ### Web service
 The REST API is hosted at jscpeterson.com.
 Endpoints are: <br />